edwardhotchkiss/short/README.md

 > NodeJS URL Shortener backed by MongooseJS w/ Complete Example Site

-### Notes on 0.1.0
+### Notes on 1.0.0

-  This is a finalized API.
-Previous API structure is not compatible with short 1.0.0+
+  NOTE: If you've used any version of Short before 1.0.0, please note the new API.
+This is a finalized API & with the previous API structure being incompatible with Short 1.0.0+

 ### Running Examples